Skip to main content

 - uv sync --upgrade

-Why deps is separate
+Why separating deps matters

-Migration steps
+Migration Steps

-1) Convert the project
+1. Convert the Project

 uvx migrate-to-uv